What To Know About The Belarus Protests: From An Election Dispute To Workers Going On Strike

 Lukashenko has continued to grip onto his power throughout the protests, telling demonstrators that he will not back down unless they "kill" him.
 In a leaked video, he told workers, “Don’t worry, I won’t beat you, it’s not in my interests...But if one of you provokes me, I’ll deal with it cruelly.
 Be a man.
 There’s a whole crowd of you here and I’m only all alone.
 Put your phone down!”

-“The violence against peaceful protesters in Belarus is appalling,” U.K. foreign secretary Dominic Raab tweeted on Monday.
-“The U.K. does not accept the results of this fraudulent presidential election & calls for an urgent investigation through @OSCE into its serious flaws & the grisly repression that followed.”
+“The violence against peaceful protesters in Belarus is appalling,” foreign secretary Dominic Raab tweeted on Monday.
+“The UK does not accept the results of this fraudulent presidential election & calls for an urgent investigation through @OSCE into its serious flaws & the grisly repression that followed.”